oritp/debian-setup/README.md

 At the end, the script frees up space and recommends a system reboot to apply all changes properly.

-## 🖥️ Details of terminal.sh

-This script configures the GNOME terminal emulator to create a more modern and attractive terminal that looks good with the new system appearance.

-For those who prefer to use Kitty terminal, it can also be configured by using the `kitty.conf` file located in the same directory.

-Personally, I like a simple appearance and interface, with minimal clutter and a bit of transparency.
-Feel free to modify this script as you wish to suit your preferences.

 ## 🎨 Details of appearance.sh

 This script installs and enables a new look thanks to the GNOME Arc theme and Newaita icons.